parrt/cs345/projects/bytecode.md

 	HALT
 ```

-This program has a memory leak because `SCONST` it creates a `String` `struct` from the `strings[0]` literal stored in the virtual machine by the loader.
+This program has a memory leak because `SCONST` creates a `String` `struct` from the `strings[0]` literal stored in the virtual machine by the loader.
 To free that we have to store it in a local variable and then manually free it before halting:

 ```
 1 strings
     0: 5/hello
 1 functions maxaddr=0\n"
     0: 4/main
 7 instr, 17 bytes
-	LOCALS 1		// make space for one local variable
-	SCONST 0		// push a String from strings[0]
+    LOCALS 1    // make space for one local variable SCONST 0    // push a String from strings[0]
     STORE 0     // store the string in the first local variable LOAD 0      // push it back on the stack
     PRINT       // now we can finally print it
     SFREE 0     // ok, free the string at locals[0]
     HALT        // later, dude
 ```

 You should look carefully through the unit tests [test_core.c](https://github.com/USF-CS345-starterkits/parrt-bytecode/blob/master/test/test_core.c) and [test_funcs.c](https://github.com/USF-CS345-starterkits/parrt-bytecode/blob/master/test/test_funcs.c).
 Unit tests are a bit of executable documentation that describes the operation of the virtual machine.